ergunizm/VideoWebsite-Backend/README.md

 A springboot Video Backend project by Ergun Izmirlioglu

-Java v19 and Spring v3.0.4 are used in this project.
+Java v19 and SpringBoot v3.0.4 are used in this project.

 Contact me -> ergun1401@gmail.com